 “In a typical 2-ounce pour there are three good sips.
 Always say yes, please always try it.
 That first sip, if you don’t like the taste, dump it.
 Only take a second sip if you’re interested in the wine.
 Spit when you’re done tasting it.
 Don’t feel you have to finish the pour.” — Fred Gunton, Owner A Nose For Wine Tours

-Editor’s Note: Fred and I had a follow-up conversation after this article initially published.
+Editor’s Note: Fred and I had a follow-up conversation after this article was initially published.
 He gave a little more insight on wine tasting I simply had to share!
 “You can’t recognize something you’ve never tasted before.
-So where the first sip you might determine objectionable, it may be more of a case of being unfamiliar with the taste of the varietal.
-The second sip in this case will allow you to more clearly evaluate what your tasting.
-And of course after you do swallow, the retronasal aroma will be a much better aid in your evaluation of the wine.”
-This by the way, is the type of information that firmly places me in the camp of a fan of wine tours owners who know their stuff.
+So where the first sip you might determine objectionably, it may be more of a case of being unfamiliar with the taste of the varietal.
+The second sip in this case will allow you to more clearly evaluate what you’re tasting.
+And of course, after you do swallow, the retronasal aroma will be a much better aid in your evaluation of the wine.”
+This, by the way, is the type of information that firmly places me in the camp of a fan of wine tours owners who know their stuff.
 When going tasting for the first time, if you have the help of someone who knows wine, you get a true chance to understand and appreciate wine tasting.
 Fred Gunton is definitely someone I’m looking forward to learning more from myself.

 “Don’t ask for a small pour.
 Let the tasting room staff do their job.
 There is a reason they pour out what they do.
 While tasting only takes half an ounce, it takes more than that to get the full sensory experience.
 To properly smell and taste the wine.
-Taking more into your mouth and swishing it around gives you the best mouth feel and enables you to explore the tannins.
+Taking more into your mouth and swishing it around gives you the best mouthfeel and enables you to explore the tannins.
 It’s the only way to give your glands a chance to react to the acidity.
 Now, just because they pour you more doesn’t mean that you have to swallow it.
 There is an argument for spitting.
 Those spit buckets are not there for decoration.
 No one will look at you funny if you quietly and casually spit.
 There is, of course, a finesse to spitting.
 Don’t spit it out with force.
 Don’t lean over the counter and spit into the bucket.
 Pick up the bucket and quietly, casually, spit.” — Jack Cranley

 “Not enough people spit!
 You get a one-ounce pour, you really don’t need that much to taste the wine.
 It’s really not about offending anyone.
 On our tours, we can visit four of five stops in a day.
-If you’re not spitting or dumping you’ll loose your palate before the last stop.” — Helen Avery & Mark Treick
+If you’re not spitting or dumping you’ll lose your palate before the last stop.” — Helen Avery & Mark Treick

 For those new to wine tasting palate fatigue is basically the point of no return.
 Taste buds are exhausted and the ability to detect distinctions between wines is lost.